 In the years after the Second Vatican Council, when society struggled to deal with the upheavals of the late 1960s and 1970s, Serra maintained its commitment to the Catholic community of San Mateo County.
 Reverend Harold J. O'Donnell succeeded Monsignor Maher as principal in September of 1967.
 He guided the Serra community during those turbulent years, until Reverend Ludwig M. Andre became principal in 1970.

-The next principal was Reverend Carl A. Schipper, who took the helm for the 1975-1976 school year.
-He responded to the ever-growing academic and spiritual requirements of the school community by restructuring the school's administrative staff, expanding the curriculum, converting the role of chaplain to a Campus Ministry position, and implementing numerous campus improvements.
+In the mid 1970's, Serra responded to the ever-growing academic and spiritual requirements of the school community by restructuring the school's administrative staff, expanding the curriculum, converting the role of chaplain to a Campus Ministry position, and implementing numerous campus improvements.

 In 1978, Michael Peterson became the first lay person to serve as principal.
 Reverend Stephen H. Howell was simultaneously appointed to serve as Serra's first president.
 Under this new model, Serra's reputation as a Catholic school with a strong college preparatory focus flourished.
 Those who led the school during this period ensured that the school "developed the gifts and talents of each student and fostered Gospel values in an environment of academic excellence and mutual respect."